areas-of-specialization-in-medical-laboratory-science

 When it comes to the medical doctors involved, we can find people who pursued high education in medicine, pharmacy, chemistry, biology, biochemistry… Normally, they’re the ones in charge of managing and organizing the laboratory or one specific section of it.

-On the other hand, the technical and auxiliary staff is in charge of undertaking the specific tests according to each area of specialization, managing materials, writing reports and communicating the results.
+On the other hand, the technical and auxiliary staff are in charge of undertaking the specific tests according to each area of specialization, managing materials, writing reports and communicating the results.

 All of the universitary profiles cited above may work as a laboratory scientist, if he or she has completed their specialized training in the field.